andrea-luongo/3DOpenSource/README.md

 - 	Visitech LRS-WQ: this projector uses i2c for communication and it comes with a proprietary usb-i2c adapter by Diolan.
 	If you own this projector and its software, place the executable i2c_cmd.exe inside the "./resources" folder of this project.
-- 	Visitech LRS4KA: this projector comes with proprietary software written in C++ from Keynote Photonics.
+- 	Visitech LRS4KA: this projector comes with proprietary software from Keynote Photonics written in C++.
-	We provide a python wrapper for these libraries, in order to make it work place the following ".dll" files in the "./external_libraries/visitech/" folder:
+	We provide a python wrapper for these libraries, in order to make it work place the following ".dll" files into the "./external_libraries/visitech/" folder:
 	- "BSL430.dll"
 	- "KPDLP660.dll"
 	- "KPMSP430.dll"